rain1024/Life/README.md

 # Life

-Simple android for the righ things to do.
+Simple android app for the right things to do in life.

 If you care enough for the living, make a better world.